 In terms of local delicacies, Ristorante Quattro Mani is a lovely modern restaurant with a sophisticated vibe and menu where you can taste dishes like pork with bittersweet pumpkin or sardine tempura starter.
 Located in Piazza Magione, all around there are green plants and the service and atmosphere of the restaurant are all equally exceptional.
 Also, very good value for money!
 All the products used are exclusively Sicilian, with the exception of some cornerstones of common eating, such as Parmigiano.
-It really embodies the flavors of the island.
+It really embodies the flavours of the island.
 Don’t miss this fabulous location in the heart of Palermo.

 When it comes to fine dining, L’Ottava Nota is definitely worth a visit!
 What more could you want out of a restaurant than delightful food, attentive service and lovely surroundings.
-The freshness and genuineness of each ingredient of each dish represents the basis of creating perfect plates.
+The freshness and genuineness of each ingredient of each dish represent the basis of creating perfect plates.
 Try linguine pasta with broccoli, squids and sea urchin… is just to die for.
-If you are vegan, delight your senses with a serving of quinoa balls with raisins, pine nuts, smocked cheese, with beetroot yogurt sauce.
+If you are vegan, delight your senses with a serving of quinoa balls with raisins, pine nuts, smoked cheese, with beetroot yoghurt sauce.
 End your dinner with a glass of white wine – Catarratto and enjoy every moment spent here.
 You can reserve a table in advance if you are looking for a romantic experience with your loved one.
 Cheers!

 La Cialoma Restaurant